atlassian/data-center-helm-charts/docs/docs/examples/bamboo/REMOTE_AGENTS.md

 !!!info "Security token format"

     The security token should be set to a 40-character hexadecimal string.
-The following command can be used to do this:
+The following command can be used to generate a string in this format:
     ```
     xxd -l 20 -p /dev/urandom
     ```